Karma-Police/SPbAU-5th-term-project/README.md

 SPbAU 5th term project on bioinformatics

 <h3> How to use? </h3>
-<p> Run madTester.py (Python 3 required) with "data list" as first argument.
+<p> Run madTester.py (Python 3 is required) with "data list" as first argument.
 You can also provide an output directory as the second argument. </p>
 ```
 python3 ./madTester.py [PATH TO DATA_LIST FILE] [(optional)PATH_TO_OUTPUT_DIR]
 ```